 I don’t know a person who wouldn’t like a rustic nature retreat that he or she could escape to, one that’s off the beaten path, next to a creek or lake.
-Most of us think this type of place is only a dream because every time we pick up a log-home magazine, we realize that typical log homes or rustic cabins can cost a small fortune.
+Most of us think this type of place is only a dream because every time we pick up a log home magazine or see mountain getaways on social media, we realize that typical log homes or rustic cabins can cost a small fortune.

-Most log-cabin companies charge several hundred thousand dollars to build a log home.
-A small one with one bedroom and a fireplace is often over $100,000, while a high-end log cabin can cost over $500,000.
-Even small, stick-built cabins can cost more than most clock-punchers want to pay.
+Most log cabin companies charge several hundred thousand dollars to build a log home.
+A small log cabin with one bedroom and a fireplace is often over $100,000, while a high-end log cabin can cost over $500,000.
+Even small, stick-built cabins can cost more than most average folks want to pay.

 However, there is hope.
-If you aren’t afraid to get a little dirt under your fingernails and a little sweat on your brow, you may be able to build the cabin in the woods you always wanted without having to give up your spouse, your favorite dog or the Harley in your garage.
+If you aren’t afraid to get a little dirt under your fingernails and a little sweat on your brow, you may be able to build the cabin in the woods you’ve always wanted without having to give up your spouse, your favorite dog, or the Harley in your garage.